What Is Backflow & Why Is It Dangerous?

 Do I need a backflow preventer if I'm a homeowner?

 Not all homeowners are required to install a backflow preventer, but many are.
 If your home has an irrigation system, an automatic pool fill valve, a private well connected to public water, or a fire suppression system, your municipality likely requires one.
-Check with your local water utility to confirm — requirements vary widely by city and state.
+Check with your local water utility to confirm, since requirements vary widely by city and state.

 How often does a backflow preventer need to be tested?

 In most U.S. jurisdictions, backflow prevention devices must be tested once per year by a state-certified tester.
-Some high-hazard or commercial systems may require more frequent testing.
+Some high-hazard or commercial systems, such as those under New Jersey physical connection permits, require quarterly testing.
 Testing is also required after installation, after any repair, and after the device is relocated or disturbed.

 What happens if my backflow preventer fails a test?

-If your device fails its annual test, it must be repaired or replaced — typically within 30 days — and then retested to confirm it's working correctly.
-Continued non-compliance can result in your water utility disconnecting service until the issue is resolved.
+If your device fails its annual test, it must be repaired or replaced (typically within 30 days) and then retested to confirm it's working correctly.
+Continued non-compliance can result in your water utility disconnecting service until the issue is resolved, plus financial penalties depending on your jurisdiction.

 What's the difference between an RPZ and a double check valve?